danielmarkavis/minecraft-server/README.md

 ```

 The `StrongPa55!` is, obviously, not my **actual** password. :)

+## Stopping the server
+- Stop the Minecraft server in McMyAdmin web panel
+- Stop the container (if you want to)

+Do not just stop the container without stopping the Minecraft server, so your world does not get corrupted.

+To manage your containers, there is a nifty tool for that called Portainer.
+Check it out: https://www.portainer.io/

 # Environment variables
 The *Recommended value* column in (some tables below) outlines the values that I personally use for my own server.